LukasMurdock/cse-174/01-GettingStarted.md

 You see how we can call `addNumbers()` multiple times and not have to add more code to handle the addition of numbers?
 While this is a simple example, this is an *extremely* common code pattern–[Don’t Repeat Yourself](https://deviq.com/principles/dont-repeat-yourself)!

 !
-Except the `subtractNumbers()` function isn’t subtracting!
+Except we’ve made an error!
+The `subtractNumbers()` function isn’t subtracting (`-`), it’s adding (`+`)!
 We wouldn’t receive an error anywhere for this, there’s nothing wrong with the syntax.
 The error is in the *logic*, and logic is left up to us humans to verify if it’s correct or not.

 Just to continue your inundation, if we were to rewrite this in JavaScript, it might look something like this (You can do classes in JavaScript, but I… don’t):